“My relative has recently been awarded Continuing Healthcare Funding. I am worried it will be withdrawn at the next review”

 Here’s some of our top tips:

-- If you hear that CHC Funding is likely to be withdrawn even prior to the reassessment taking place – then you must object!
+- If you hear that CHC Funding is likely to be withdrawn even prior to the review taking place – then you must object!

-- Remember: the reassessment should be fair and impartial, and not be pre-determined without first reassessing the individual;
+- Remember: the review should be fair and impartial, and not be pre-determined without first reassessing the individual;

-- Make sure the CCG doesn’t try to use the reassessment process as an invitation to investigate eligibility again.
+- Make sure the CCG doesn’t try to use the review process as an invitation to investigate eligibility again.
 That issue has already been resolved by the Multi-Disciplinary Team.